Snow (Spock's Beard album)

 Snow is the sixth studio album of the progressive rock band Spock's Beard, and the final album with main songwriter and vocalist Neal Morse, who left immediately after the release of the album due to his conversion to Christianity.
 It was released in 2002 on Radiant Records.

-A concept album, Snow follows the story of "Snow", a 17 year old albino with mystical healing powers who goes on a journey through ego and unrequited love and is ultimately redeemed by spirituality in the end.
+A concept album, Snow tells the story of a young albino man named John “Snow” who possesses extraordinary spiritual and prophetic abilities.
+He grows up as an outcast but eventually embarks on a journey of self-discovery, gaining a following due to his wisdom and charisma.
+However, as he becomes more famous and influential, he struggles with the corrupting nature of power, as well as betrayal and personal crises.

+Throughout the album, Snow experiences both triumphs and setbacks, eventually realizing that his purpose is not to seek external validation but to embrace his true self.
+The story explores themes of redemption, self-acceptance, and spiritual awakening, which became a hallmark of Neal Morse’s songwriting.

 Background and recording

 Neal Morse began recording Snow in summer of 2001, when he flew from Tennessee to Los Angeles, California.
 Upon arrival, he wasn't satisfied with his recording of the album, and decided to re-write it, in order to create a decent concept piece.
 For that, he needed to fly back.
 He then returned with an almost completely rewritten version, which Dave Meros was surprised by, because he awaited the revised version.
 The group then completed recording it overnight, on September 10, 2001.
 The next day, Spock's Beard was scheduled to fly back to Tennessee, but due to the September 11 attacks, ended up stranded in the airport.